Batteries

 • Autonomous Maritime Platforms: Systems designed for harsh environments with redundant safety features

-• Mission-Critical Backup Power: BMS that provide guaranteed uptime for telecommunications and healthcare facilities
+• Mission-Critical Backup Power: BMS that provide contracted uptime for telecommunications and healthcare facilities

 In these applications, failure is simply not an option—making advanced BMS an essential component rather than a luxury addition.